sbergwall/Railgun.Guides/xx-Install-SharePointServer-SubEdit2.md

 ### Central Administration ###

 To configure Central Administration to use Kerberos as the authentication mechanism, a new SPN must be set on the Farm Account.
-The SPN will take the format of HTTP/ CentralAdminFQDN.
+The SPN will take the format of HTTP/CentralAdminFQDN.

 ```
 Setspn -U -S HTTP/spse-ca-dev.company.pri company\spse_farm-dev_srv
 ```

 Tip The SPN for a web site will always start with "HTTP" even if the site is using the SSL protocol, as HTTP is a Kerberos service, not a protocol description.

 Create Central Administration using Kerberos and SSL.